bjamturley/MedSchoolAtlas/Pathology/Inflammation and Repair.md

 Caused by persistent infections from poorly degradable particles.
 The center of the granuloma is either *caseating* which have a central necrosis (e.g. **tuberculosis**), or *non-caseating* which do not (e.g. **syphilis, cat-scratch disease, sarcoidosis**).
 ## Systemic effects
 - **Systemic inflammatory response syndrome**: Acute response from prolonged inflammation stemming from IL-1, IL-6, and TNF-alpha.
 Includes fever, leukocytosis, and acute phase proteins.
-- **Fever**: Elevation of body temperature by 1-4 deg C (IL-1 and TNF-alpha → cyclooxygenases → arachidonic acid → Prostaglandins → hypothalamus).
+- **Fever**: Elevation of body temperature by 1-4 deg C (IL-1 and TNF-alpha → cyclooxygenases → arachidonic acid → [[NSAIDs#Prostaglandins]] → hypothalamus).
 Typically associated with infection.
 Helps with controlling invaders.
 NSAIDs can be taken to relieve fever by blocking prostaglandin production.
 - **Leukocytosis**: Increases white blood cell count and will be reflected on complete blood count (CBC) measure.
 - **Neutrophilia**: Increased number of neutrophils.
 - **Lymphocytosis**: Increased number of lymphocytes.